-Our Extracorporeal Shockwave Lithotripsy ("ESWL") line of products competes in a mature market that has experienced declining unit sales prices in recent years.
-However, we depend on the success of our HIFU technology for future revenue growth and net income.
-In particular, we are dependent on the successful development and commercialization of other product lines, such as medical devices based on HIFU, particularly the Ablatherm and the Focal One to generate significant additional revenues and achieve and sustain profitability in the future.
-The Ablatherm is commercialized in the European Union, Canada and other countries; the Focal One is commercialized in the European Union, Saudi Arabia and Canada.
-However, neither the Ablatherm nor the Focal One is approved for commercial distribution in the United States.
-We submitted a PMA for Ablatherm in January 2013.
+Our Extracorporeal Shockwave Lithotripsy ("ESWL") line of products competes in a mature market that has experienced overall declining unit sales prices in recent years.
+We depend on the success of our HIFU technology for future revenue growth and net income.
+In particular, we are dependent on the successful development and commercialization of other product lines, such as medical devices based on HIFU, particularly the Ablatherm and the Focal One, to generate significant additional revenues and achieve and sustain profitability in the future.
+The Ablatherm is commercialized in the European Union, Canada, United States and other countries; the Focal One is commercialized in the European Union, Saudi Arabia, Canada, South Korea, Malaysia, Brazil, Venezuela, Peru and Chile but is not approved for commercial distribution in the United States.